MicrosoftDocs/mixed-reality/world-locking-tools/Documentation/Concepts/Advanced/Architecture/FrozenWorldDLL.md

 After this function has run, the FROZEN snapshot can be inspected to find the updated head (i.e. camera) transform (or the alignment transform of the most recently used spongy coordinate frame relative to the frozen coordinate frame) or to visualize frozen anchors and edges.

-In addition, after running this function all alignment metrics are also updated and can be queried to find out if a fragment merge or refreeze is indicated (based on configurable thresholds).
+In addition, after running this function all alignment metrics are also updated and can be queried to find out if a fragment merge or re-freeze is indicated (based on configurable thresholds).

 See [Accessing snapshots](#accessing-snapshots) and [Querying metrics](#querying-metrics) below.